 A Smithsonian Institution affiliate, this museum houses a collection of space and aircraft from around the world.
 With exhibits and artifacts showcasing heroes of the sky such as Lindbergh, Earhart, Armstrong, Aldrin and the Wright Brothers, with each visit guests embark on their own journey through air and space.
 Check out the flight simulators and 3D movie theater along with a replica of the Spirit of St. Louis, true GPS satellites and a module spacecraft from Apollo 9.

 The world-renowned San Diego Zoo takes up a huge portion of Balboa Park.
 With animals from the world over, visitors can delight in learning about various species and their lifestyles.
-From pandas to giraffes, orangutans to elephants, giant tortoises to tiny meerkats and all in between, the animals and keepers of the San Diego Zoo share their stories daily.
+From giraffes, orangutans to elephants, giant tortoises to tiny meerkats and all in between, the animals and keepers of the San Diego Zoo share their stories daily.
 Complete with venue spaces, educational programming and summer late night hours, this world-class zoo is open to animal lovers of all ages.

 Home to studios, galleries, craft stalls and more, this art lover’s haven nestled in between the San Diego Zoo and the Natural History Museum is a maze of artistic delight.
 This unique region of the park revels in art all year long.
 For more than eight decades, this charming cobblestoned village has been a destination for artists of all kinds.
 This community of talented artists awaits visitors to Balboa Park and the artists in residence are thrilled to share their talents, creations and stories with all who enter.